donaldlab/OSPREY3/optimizing.md

 energies, it can claim that a certain sequence has or doesn't have the properties that the design project seeks.

-For now, 2 is the main performance bottleneck in the Osprey code.
+For now, task 2 is the main performance bottleneck in the Osprey code.
+Making Osprey faster at task 2 usually translates well into overall reductions in running time.

+Task 1 can be very memory hungry though, since the space of all possible conformations is exponentially large.
+So as designs include more and more choices for mutations, we can easily exaust all the RAM available in even large server machines trying to find conformations before even getting to task 2.

-This document will describe enough background to understand how 2 works, and give an overview of the code that implements it.
+This document will describe enough background to understand how both tasks work, and give an overview of the code that implements them.

+But first, some preliminaries that are common to both tasks:

 ### Conformations and conformation spaces in more detail